toz015/Multi-Layer-Kernel-Machine/README.md

 To obtain the results of temperature forecasting data, run `RealData_SML.ipynb`.

-To obtain the results of audio feature data, run `RealData_MSD.ipynb` for small-scale CPU training and run `Autodl_MSD.ipynb` for large-scale GPU training.
-Please  specify `cuda:0/1` for GPU training.
+To obtain the results of audio feature data, run `RealData_MSD.ipynb` for small-scale data and run `RealData_large_MSD.ipynb` for large-scale data.

 To obtain the results in Appendix, run `RealData_DryBean.ipynb`.